- You can sell a home with a VA loan at any time.

 Selling your home with an existing mortgage balance is certainly possible.
 In fact, many homeowners do just that if they’re looking to upsize or downsize before the end of the loan term.

-How Soon Can I Sell My House with a VA Loan?
+How Soon Can I Sell My House With a VA Loan?

 What Happens When You Sell a House With a VA Mortgage?

-When you sell a home, the funds you receive as part of the sale should pay off part or all of your remaining loan balance and closing costs.
-If there is any money leftover, it goes directly to you.
-This is the case if you have enough equity saved in your home.
-But in cases where you want to sell the home soon after purchasing, things may not be so simple.
+When you sell a home, the funds you receive as part of the sale should pay off part or all of your remaining loan balance and any closing costs.

 In either instance, the first step is to talk to your lender.
 They'll be able to determine your mortgage payoff amount and current home equity.